The Sierpinski Carpet as a Final Coalgebra: The functors and

-In this section we will define a functor which, when applied to the initial square metric space $M_0$, will give us objects which correspond to iterations of the Sierpinski Carpet.
-The idea is that $M$ will be a set of indices indicating positions to place scaled copies of $X$, and by showing that $M\otimes -$ is a functor, we will be able to apply it repeatedly in order to form a chain whose colimit will be an object whose completion is bilipschitz equivalent to the Sierpinski Carpet.
-We will also define $N\otimes-$, an analogous map in which the center ``hole'' is filled in.
-This will behave similarly to $M\otimes-$ and be useful later on to obtain the desired results about $M\otimes-$.
+In this section we will define a functor which, when applied to the initial square metric space $M_0$ (using the path metric), will give us objects which correspond to iterations of the Sierpinski carpet.
+The idea is that $M$ will be a set of indices indicating positions to place scaled copies of $X$, and $M\otimes X$ also indicates identifications that turn the metric space $M\times X$ into a square metric space.
+In detail, $M\otimes X$ will contain $8$ copies of $X$ arranged in a $3\times 3$ grid, but without the central copy.
+We have mentioned this functor in the Introduction.
+In Figure~\ref{figure-first-cloud} we showed caricatures of square spaces and the action of $M$.
+For a square space $X$, we want $M\otimes X$ to look like eight copies scaled by a factor of $\onethird$ with appropriate gluings on edges of the squares, and with a ``hole'' in the middle.

+Later in the paper, we will iterate this functor in order to form a chain, beginning with $M_0$, the boundary of the unit square.
+Then we take the colimit of this chain, and finally take the completion of the colimit.
+As we shall see, we obtain a space bilipschitz equivalent to the Sierpinski carpet; this is the main result in the paper.
+We will also define a different functor $N\otimes-$.
+The difference between $M\otimes X$ and $N\otimes X$ is that $N\otimes X$ uses $9$ copies instead of $8$; it has no central ``hole.''
+This functor shares properties with $M\otimes-$.
+To obtain the desired results about $M\otimes-$ it is useful to also use results on $N\otimes -$.